khushil-sketch/Data-Driven-Storytelling/README.md

 # Data-Driven-Storytelling
-Analyzing Bike Thefts in Toronto
+## Analyzing Bike Thefts in Toronto.
- Work in Progress, but here are some of my visualizations!
+Its a work in progress, but here are some of my visualizations!

 ![image](https://github.com/khushil-sketch/Data-Driven-Storytelling/assets/52947378/74d432aa-7600-4163-a68c-02fb904bc979)